We're super excited to share more crafty DIY ideas with you.

 I keep on seeing the most beautiful things from Pottery Barn popping up in my Pinterest feed.
 Like their wine barrel top tray.
 Ahhh man it’s so pretty.
-Unfortunately they don’t ship to South Africa.
-In fact we can’t even get into their web site to steal with our eyes.
+Unfortunately, they don’t ship to South Africa.
+In fact, we can’t even get into their web site to steal with our eyes.
 It’s blocked for some strange reason.
 All I can see is a big fat blank screen with tiny letters saying “*file not found*”.
 Thank goodness I’ve still got Pinterest.
 Well if I can’t buy one, then I’ll just have to make it instead.

 It’s a little more rustic than the beauty they have for sale.
-But I’m kinda okay with that, since it used to be a broken table in a previous lifetime.
+But I’m kinda okay with that since it used to be a broken table in a previous lifetime.

 We picked this table up, along with a whole bunch of other

 crap awesome stuff, for an absolute bargain.
-Yup, besides the table and other bits and bobs, we got a whole boot load of the most amazing pieces of solid wood, including Rhodesian Teak and Meranti.
+Yup, besides the table and other bits and bobs, we got a whole boot-load of the most amazing pieces of solid wood, including Rhodesian Teak and Meranti.
 All that stuff for the astronomical sum of R100.
 That’s not even $10 😀

 Anyways, enough of my ramblings.
 On to the wine barrel top tray.

 It was actually surprisingly easy to take apart, given how much glue whoever built the table used.
 I measured the width of all the slats to figure out how big the tray could be and then drew a circle on a piece of hardboard (HDF), using the highly scientific pen and string method.
-It works everytime 😉
+It works every time;-)

 I sanded my

 not so perfectly round circle lightly to bring out that beautiful weathered grain.
-For the sides of the wine barrel I used the table off cuts.
+For the sides of the wine barrel, I used the table offcuts.
 Fortunately, Mother Nature had already done all the hard work for me and they were beautifully curved from lying outside,

 All I had to worry about was how to stain the cut bits to match the other weathered pieces.
 Oh well, there’s nothing that oil paint thinned down with a bit of turps won’t cure.

 It’s getting there, but I still needed to figure out how to make the wine barrel hoop.
 Is that what it’s called?
 The metal brace thingies that go around the barrels?

-After another light sanding to distress the signage a bit, the sides bits were glued onto the tray and then the metal bracing strip was screwed in to hold everthing together.
+After another light sanding to distress the signage a bit, the sides bits were glued onto the tray and then the metal bracing strip was screwed in to hold everything together.
 To protect the tray I gave it two coats of a clear sealant.
 What do you think?
 Can I give up my day job and become a maker of stuff for Pottery Barn 😉